Tables of Contents

 Thus biodiesel, combined with water, provides the ideal surface for free fatty acids to form, which are responsible for corrosion and rust in engines, fuel tanks and fuel lines.
 Water in the tank, especially in the form of condensation on the tank walls is not a rarity and is rather difficult to avoid.
 Biodiesel that binds to water is also the perfect breeding ground for bacteria, mould and fungi.
 Once these microorganisms have settled, a thick mass of bacteria and bacterial debris builds up, which leads to the blockage of diesel filters and injectors.
 This is particularly common when diesel fuel has been sitting still in a tank for a long period of time, which happens quite commonly on board of sailboats.
 The diesel flow is hindered and the engine doesn’t receive enough fuel.
 Then, it begins to "stutter" and fails completely when it is totally clogged.

-Prevent and combat diesel bug and corrosion
+How to prevent and combat diesel bug and corrosion

 How can I prevent my diesel for being contaminated by bacteria?
 In general, it is still almost impossible to completely prevent water from forming in the tank.
 Boat owners should therefore devote themselves to the prevention and control of bacteria.
 We offer a testing kit by Schülke (item 62303) to test your fuel for bacteria.
 Ideally, each tank should be completely emptied and physically cleaned by the time your vessel is to be placed into winter storage each year, preferably before any signs of a diesel contamination have come about.
 Biodiesel should also be consumed or replaced within 6 months at the latest, since still-standing diesel supports the multiplication of harmful micro-organisms.
 We also recommend the use of fuel additives.
 Fuel additives such as biocides, combat the formation of bacteria and fungi in the fuel and remove combustion residue in the engine.
 They ensure a smooth-running fuel supply, facilitate improved engine performance, and decrease emissions and diesel consumption.
 The manufacturer LIQUI MOLY has a range of particularly effective additives, which are used to prevent the formation of bacteria, extend the lifespan of diesel fuel and provide effective protection against corrosion.

-LIQUI MOLY Diesel Super Additive
+LIQUI MOLY Marine Diesel Protection

 - Keeps injection systems clean